ThantAungKhant/sem/README.md

-Hello World, Added CI to the repository
+Hello World, Added CI to the repository.